Here’s your one-stop list for ideas on what to do with the kids in Moncton, Dieppe, Riverview and surrounding areas in New Brunswick.

 The Riverview Indoor Skatepark is a wonderful place for all ages.
 There are skate times for those under age 11 and designated teen times.
 Helmet rentals available!

-The City of Moncton offers three areas where riders can bike, skate, or scooter for free: CN Sportplexe Bike Park (55 Russ Howard Boulevard), the Downtown Skate Park (by Riverfront Park), and the Renton All-Wheels Park (280 Noel Street).
+The City of Moncton offers three outdoor areas where riders can bike, skate, or scooter for free: CN Sportplexe Bike Park (55 Russ Howard Boulevard), the Downtown Skate Park (by Riverfront Park), and the Renton All-Wheels Park (280 Noel Street).

 Dieppe’s Rotary St-Anselme Park & Splash Pad offers awesome biking trails and options, too.